sanket-pixel/age-estimation/README.md

 ### Model Evaluation Notebook
 The repository also contains the [jupyter notebook](notebooks/model-analytics.ipynb) containing the data and model evaluation.
 Specifically, the notebook first visualizes the given data.
-Then, it picks a sample face image, to visualize the normalized version and then visualize the predicted probability distribution.
+Then, it picks a sample face image, to visualizes the image and then visualize the predicted probability distribution.
 As shown below, the given face image has the age label of 22, and the predicted probability distribution has it's peak at 22.
 This imples that the trained model is able to learn the task of predicting probability.